 Music at the Cannery usually takes place on Friday evenings between mid-July and late August.
 Tickets go on sale beginning at 5:30 pm, doors open at 6 o’clock and the shows start at 6:30.
 Seating is limited and on a first-come, first-served basis.

-Below is the performance schedule from last year.
+Below is the performance schedule from 2019.
 (Note: Exact details were subject to change.)
-If the event does take place in 2020, details will be comparable.
+Details in future years will likely be comparable.

 - July 12th, 2019 – Irish Wakers and Friends: playing Irish, Celtic and Canadian Maritimes’ tunes